Joni Mitchell's Unseen Art: Friends, Lovers, And A Rock And Roll Life

-Out of all he troubadours of the era, it makes the most sense that Mitchell would find herself in the same orbit as James Taylor.
-Not only are they both soft spoken singer-songwriters with a penchant for heartbreaking melodies, but they have a deep love for the environment.
-In 1970 Mitchell and Taylor hosted a benefit concert on October 16, 1970 at the Pacific Coliseum in Vancouver that made it possible for Greenpeace to protest the proposed nuclear weapons tests by the US Atomic Energy Commission at Amchitka, Alaska.
-Aside from being musically and ethically simpatico, the two were lovers for short period of time, with Mitchell saying that she was head over heels for him:
+Out of all the troubadours of the era, it makes the most sense that Mitchell would find herself in the same orbit as James Taylor.
+Not only are they both soft-spoken singer-songwriters with a penchant for heartbreaking melodies, but they have a deep love for the environment.
+In 1970 Mitchell and Taylor hosted a benefit concert on October 16, 1970, at the Pacific Coliseum in Vancouver that made it possible for Greenpeace to protest the proposed nuclear weapons tests by the US Atomic Energy Commission at Amchitka, Alaska.
+Aside from being musically and ethically simpatico, the two were lovers for a short period of time, with Mitchell saying that she was head over heels for him:

 He wasn't very well known when I first met him, but the things I did hear were a bit conflicting.
 But I fell for him right away because he was very easygoing and free-spirited.
 We shared a lot of similar interests and common ground.